Estimating the Shannon entropy and (un)certainty relations for design-structured POVMs: Uncertainty and certainty relations for design-structured POVMs

 Let us compare the above finding with relations previously published in the literature.
 Here, we quote some results of the papers \cite{harr2001,molm09}.
-One of the results of Harremo\"{e}s and Tops{\o}e \cite{harr2001} can be reformulated as follows \cite{molm09}.
-For probability distribution $\vcp$ with $K$ probabilities, it holds that
+One of the results of Harremo\"{e}s and Tops{\o}e \cite{harr2001} can be reformulated as follows \cite{molm09}: For probability distribution $\vcp$ with $K$ probabilities, it holds that

-where $k$ should be integer.
-To get optimal lower bound from (\ref{tomolm}), we take $k$ depending on the actual value of $I^{(2)}(\vcp)$.
-The choice $k=K-1$ is optimal for states sufficiently close to the maximally mixed one.
-For pure states and states with moderate mixedness, it is not optimal.
-On the other hand, selecting a suitable value of $k$ results here in changes within few percents. in the following examples, we will show the right-hand side of (\ref{tomolm}) maximized with respect to integer $k$.
+where $k$ is integer and $1\leq{k}\leq{K}-1$.
+To increase the lower bound, we take $k$ depending on the actual value of $I^{(2)}(\vcp)$.
+The choice $k=K-1$ is optimal only for states sufficiently close to the maximally mixed one.
+In the following examples, the right-hand side of (\ref{tomolm}) is maximized with respect to integer $k$.

 Let us proceed to examples of applications to concrete quantum designs in two dimensions.
-A short description of these designs in terms of components of the Bloch vector are given in \cite{guhne20}.
-This vector comes to one of vertices forming some polyhedron.
+A short description of these designs in terms of components of the Bloch vector is given in \cite{guhne20}.
+This vector comes to one of the vertices forming some polyhedron.
 To characterize the qubit density matrix, its minimal eigenvalue $\lambda$ is used.
 It is instructive to visualize the two-sided estimates (\ref{potay}) and (\ref{poche}) together with (\ref{tomolm}).
 To avoid bulky legends on figures, the following notation will be utilized.
-By ``LT-estimate'' and ``UT-estimate'', we mean the left- and right-hand sides of (\ref{potay}), respectively.
+By ``LT-estimate'' and ``UT-estimate,'' we mean the left- and right-hand sides of (\ref{potay}), respectively.
 They are based on approximation by polynomials, whose coefficients are due to the Taylor scheme.
-The terms ``LCh-estimate'' and ``UCh-estimate'' respectively refer to the left- and right-hand sides of (\ref{poche}).
+The terms ``LCh-estimate'' and ``UCh-estimate,'' respectively, refer to the left- and right-hand sides of (\ref{poche}).
 Due to (\ref{yleqg}), such estimates use polynomials with coefficients linked to coefficients of the shifted Chebyshev polynomials.
-The the right-hand side of (\ref{tomolm}) following from information diagrams will be referred to as ``ID-estimate''.
-We will mainly focus on the case of single assigned POVM.
+The right-hand side of (\ref{tomolm}) following from information diagrams will be referred to as ``ID-estimate.''
+We will mainly focus on the case of single assigned POVMs.